astronomer/astro-docs/enterprise/v0.25/04_deploy/02_configure-deployment.md

 Alternatively, you can enable NFS Volume-based DAG deployment.
 In an NFS volume-based Deployment, you deploy DAGs to Airflow by adding them to an external NFS volume.
 Deploying to an NFS volume does not require rebuilding your Docker image, which makes this a good strategy for users who want to quickly or continuously deploy DAGs to Airflow.

-This method must be explicitly enabled on your platform, and it requires creating an external NFS volume and specifying the location of the volume in Astronomer.
-For more information, read [Deploy to an NFS Volume](/docs/enterprise/v0.23/deploy/deploy-nfs)
+This method must be explicitly enabled on your platform.
+You must also create an external NFS volume and specify the location of the volume in Astronomer.
+For more information, read [Deploy to an NFS Volume](/docs/enterprise/v0.23/deploy/deploy-nfs).

 ## Delete a Deployment